 “I don’t want to talk about it with them,” said Astrid.
 “That’s a topic I don’t want to talk about.
 I’ll talk about everything else but not that.”

-In an email to Astrid’s mom the following day, Gibson wrote, “The visit went fine.
+In an email to Astrid’s mom the following day, Clifton wrote, “The visit went fine.
 She was doing a breathing treatment when we got there.
 She had several puzzles in her room that she had been working on.
 She did not say anything about any abuse or anything bothering her.
 She appeared happy and excited about going to lunch and school.”

 “What makes it hard to talk about?”
 French asked Astrid.